|

 Brown Line Capacity Expansion Project

-As a result of the increasing ridership, during peak hour periods the CTA® is transporting crush-loads of customers on every car of the Brown Line.
-Crush-loads throughout peak travel times means sometimes trains are forced to leave commuters standing on platforms to wait, sometimes for one or two trains to pass them by before they are physically able to board a train to continue their trip at the stations close to the Loop.
-All Brown Line stations presently accommodate six-car trains -- with the exception of Merchandise Mart, Chicago, Fullerton and Belmont, which can hold eight-car trains -- but the Brown Line is one of only three CTA® rail lines that cannot accommodate eight-car trains (the other two are the Purple and Yellow lines).
-Since the mid-1990s, CTA® has made additional operational changes to accommodate demand on the Brown Line, including having Purple Line trains stop at Brown Line stations from Belmont to downtown Chicago.
-Despite these service adjustments, persistent crowding on Brown Line station platforms negatively affects the rail transit experience for passengers throughout the corridor.
+As a result of the increasing ridership, during peak hour periods the CTA was transporting crush-loads of customers on every car of the Brown Line by the early 2000s.
+Crush-loads throughout peak travel times meant sometimes trains were forced to leave commuters standing on platforms to wait, sometimes for one or two trains to pass them by before they were physically able to board a train to continue their trip at the stations close to the Loop.
+All Brown Line stations were only able to accommodate six-car trains -- with the exception of Merchandise Mart, Chicago, Fullerton and Belmont, which could hold eight-car trains -- but the Brown Line was one of only three CTA rail lines that could not accommodate eight-car trains (the other two are the Purple and Yellow lines).
+Since the mid-1990s, CTA had made additional operational changes to accommodate demand on the Brown Line, including having Purple Line trains stop at Brown Line stations from Belmont to downtown Chicago.
+Despite these service adjustments, persistent crowding on Brown Line station platforms negatively affected the rail transit experience for passengers throughout the corridor.

 Because of the resurgence of popularity of many of the neighborhoods along the Brown Line, rush hour trains are standing room only.
 Some are crush-loaded, forcing trains to leave commuters standing on platforms to wait for another train.
 By the time of this view on the morning of April 25, 2003, rush hour was beginning to wane, but the passengers of car 2998 still had to stand in the aisles.
 For a larger view, click here.
 (Photo by Graham Garfield) |